SUSTAINABLE FASHION IS HIGH QUALITY, TIMELESS FASHION

 THE INDUSTRY MUST REDUCE WASTE

-One can't take any sustainability plan seriously that does not address making reductions in the number of items created.
+One can't take any sustainability strategy seriously that does not address making reductions in the number of items created.

 Scientists estimate that less than 15% of the clothing thrown away each year is recycled or can be recycled.
 Recycling is also viewed as the least effective step when it comes to sustainable practices in clothing production.